By Nelson Sanchez, MD

 Clinical Case:

-A.D. is a healthy 65-year-old African American male with no prior medical history who presents to his primary care physician for an annual check up.
-He …
+A.D. is a healthy 65-year-old African American male with no prior medical history who presents to his primary care physician for an annual check …

 The answer to the mystery quiz is Kaposi’s sarcoma.
 The CXR shows bilateral confluent airspaceopacities which have a wide differential diagnosis in this case.
 The CT narrows the differential.
 Specifically, the opacities appear to emanate from the central hilar …